Gateway Mall (Nebraska)

-Gateway Mall is an enclosed shopping mall located in Lincoln, Nebraska managed by WPG.
+Gateway Mall, formerly known as Gateway Shopping Center and Westfield Shoppingtown Gateway, is an enclosed shopping mall located in Lincoln, Nebraska managed by WPG.
 It was built in 1960, and is the largest shopping center in Lincoln, with 107 stores.
-The mall's anchor stores are Dillard's, David's Bridal, Dick's Sporting Goods, Round 1 Entertainment, and JCPenney.
+The mall's anchor stores are Dillard's, Dick's Sporting Goods, Round 1 Entertainment, and JCPenney.
+Gateway Mall was originally announced and began construction in the late 1950s, and was planned to be the largest mall in the State of Nebraska.

+The mall officially opened in 1960 and was expanded in the early 1970s.
+Originally an outdoor mall, renovations in the 1990s enclosed the mall.
+After the mall was purchased in 2001, the name was officially changed to Westfield Shoppingtown Gateway, and the mall went under further expansion.
+The mall was then sold in 2012 and was renamed to Gateway Mall.